SSWConsulting/SSW.Rules.Content/rules/when-to-use-dataverse/rule.md

 ---

-## Consider Using Microsoft Dataverse When:
+## Consider Using Microsoft Dataverse When

 - **Integrated App Development**: If you aim to develop applications with tight integration to your data using Power Apps or other Power Platform components.